 William Marsh 1755-1846.
 Failed banker, who lived a remarkably long and charmed life.
 He married three times and outlived all his wives and he also outlived quite a few of his children.

 Amelia Marsh nee Cuthbert 1765-1793.
 Her genetic father was Gen Richard Smith but she probably thought her father was Arthur Cuthbert.
 She was the first wife of William Marsh, who at the time was a rich banker.
 She died young but we remember her by her beautiful portrait painted by John Russell.

 James Heath 1757-1834.
-Engraver who copied paintings and illustrations onto copper plates so that printers could make lots of copies to go inside books.
+Engraver who copied paintings and illustrations onto copper plates so that printers could make multiple copies to go inside books.
 The quality of his work was exceptionally fine.

 James Caldwell 1759-1838.
 Lawyer, businessman and protégé of Josiah Wedgwood.
 He was an incredibly remarkable person and he was the ancestor who bought the Linley Wood estate.
 A lot of his possessions, including his diaries and some of the books from his library, were passed down in the family.
 His portrait hung in the sitting room.

 Arthur Cuthbert Marsh 1786-1849.
 Born into a rich banking family but the collapse of the family business very much overwhelmed him.
 He married James Caldwell’s daughter Anne.